 - Regular updates, backups and security patches are done for you

-- Your site could be slow to load if traffic to other sites on your server have sudden traffic spikes
+- Your site could be slow to load if other sites on your server have sudden traffic spikes

 - Less control over your website’s performance